Star flows: a characterization via Lyapunov functions: Introduction

 As an application, we obtain some results about partial hyperbolicity for robustly transitive strongly homogeneous singular sets of \cite{GanLiWen2005} and transitive set of \cite{ArbMo2013}.

 The text is organized as follow.
 In the first section, it is given the main definitions and stated the main results.
 In second section, it is presented the main tools by using the notion of $\J$-algebra of Potapov.
 In third section, it is given some applications concerning singular hyperbolicity.
-In fourth section is proved the main theorems.
+In fourth section is proved the Theorems \ref{cor:star-flow}, \ref{mthm:strong-homog-equiv} and Corollary \ref{mcor:strong-homog}.
+In fifth section is given the proof of Theorem \ref{mthm:strong-homog-to-quad}.